datahubio/datarich-demo/README.md

   />
 ```

-This is going to look like this when rendered:
+This is what it will look like when rendered:

 <LineChart data={
     [